flexewebs/whitepapers/README.md

 # Superhuman Manifesto

-Superhuman manifesto defines the traits of modern day superhumans.
+Superhuman manifesto defines superhumans characteristics.
+Manifesto's aim is to inspire.
+It's a guidance towards an upgraded way to be, do and have.

 ## Superhumans have integrity